pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Comparison

 There are a few other very good JWT extensions for Burp Suite.
 The [JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) are two from Portswigger that automate some common attacks and provide various views for JWTs.
-But they do not provide Intruder payload processors for more targeted fuzzing, which is what this extension aims to do.
-This is not intended as a replacement for those extensions.
-In fact, this extension plays very well with other extensions and it is recommended you install them alongside this one.
+This extension augments those by providing an Intruder interface for more targeted fuzzing.

 ## Dependencies

 This extension requires you to have Jython installed.

 The HS* class of signature algorithms (ie. HS256, HS384, and HS512) are implemented using native Python libraries.
-The RS*, ES*, and PS* class of signatures are generated via the Auth0 [pyjwt](https://pyjwt.readthedocs.io/en/latest/) library.
+The RS*, ES*, PS*, and None class of signatures are generated via the [pyjwt](https://pyjwt.readthedocs.io/en/latest/) library.
 Since pyjwt relies on Python `cryptography` libs and these libs cannot be installed via Jython, you will need to specify a folder for loading native Python modules in Extender -> Options -> Python Environment.
 If you are not planning on making use of ES*, RS*, or PS* algorithms you do not need `pyjwt`.

 ## Installation